Yolunda Davis with Dave Franco

 Of course, what happened in the exam room were things that don’t fit easily inside a person’s conscience.
 I saw things that made my soul flinch.
 I kept my eyes open and gave the ladies the strength of my steady hand, but inside I was shuddering.
 The baby who came out still breathing that we had to leave in a pan to die alone comes to mind.
 I wasn’t sure how, as a nurse, I ended up in that position—standing idly by watching the innocent die.
 It was rare that I would go home and not break into tears at some point during the evening.

-That is why, with so many weighty things going on around me—matters of life and death, it suddenly struck me what kind of environment I was in.
+That is why, with so many weighty things going on around me, the very matters of life and death, that it suddenly struck me what kind of environment I was in.
 I had assumed we were there for the women.
 But like a picture that suddenly comes into focus, I realized that the executives of the clinic never really crossed over into that kind of thinking.
 I saw a callousness toward the young ladies that was breathtaking.
 The executives didn’t care for them—only what they had.
 Largely young and of low income, they were nothing more than objects from which to pull as much money as possible.
-The clinic even instituted policies that actually tricked the young ladies, as they played on their fears, into buying services they did not need.
+The clinic even instituted policies that actually tricked the young ladies, as they preyed on their fears, into buying services they did not need.

 I couldn’t take it.
 Not only were these girls in a heap of emotional trouble, they were about to go broke or in debt to feed the clinic’s greed.
 I felt myself start to stiffen.